harshab85/chatter-reports/README.md

 Post Information : The following infomation are given for each post sumbited by the user
 1. Date and time of submission
 2. The post message (along with the total number of posts for that date)
-3. The post type (Text, Mention, Comment)
+3. The post type (Text, Mention)
 4. The number of likes for that post
 5. The number of comments recieved by that post

-Logout : Will redirect to login page
+6. More Details - Shows the complete post in a popup window.
+THis section contains the comments recieved for posts and the comment posted by the user

+Logout : Invalidates the user's session and performs a soft login.
+Clearing the browser cookies will prompt the user to provide the login credentials.